 Section 3.
-This Act shall take effect from and after its passage.
+This Act shall take effect from and after its passage.59

 According to the Nevada Monthly, Thomas Wren was one of the most successful and able lawyers in the state.
-"His honor is untarnished, and throughout the state his word is as good as his bond."
-Under Wren's leadership, the bill passed the Assembly on a vote of 34 to 3 with 14 abstentions.
-It passed the Senate on a similarly wide margin.
+"His honor is untarnished, and throughout the state his word is as good as his bond."60 Under Wren's leadership, the bill passed the Assembly on a vote of 34 to 3 with 14 abstentions.61 It passed the Senate on a similarly wide margin.62

 Did Wren's time as a prosecutor make him understand the importance of a strong defense in an adversarial environment in order to reach the truth?

 Perhaps it was Wren's own impoverished upbringing or the fact that an unethical lawyer swindled him out of what little money his parents left him that made him want to ensure poor people were treated fairly in the justice systems of Nevada.
 We cannot be sure, but a passage in a local journal published in 1880 hints that all of Wren's works were toward the goal of securing the rights of poor people: "[Wren's] purse

-An het to provide for The payment of Attorneys, in certain call.
-The People of The Atato of nevada represented in Senate and Assembly, do enach =follows: Section one.
-An Attanney appointed by a court to defind a person indicted for any objense, is entitled to receive from The bounty Sunenny The following fus: For a case of morder, each fus as The court may fix, For felony, such fus as The levert may fix.
-For misdemanor, such fu as The Court may fix.
-Luch empensation shall be poid by The County Spensurer out of any money's not in The Greasnoy not otherwise appropriated upon The certificate of The group of The board.
-That such Attoming has performed the services required and services have always been at the command of honest poverty and distress, and hundreds of struggling and unfortunate men in this State have been aided and their rights secured through his exertions."
+An Set to provide for The payment of Athorneys, in certain carles.
+The People of the State of nevada represented in Senate and Assembly, do enach sfollows: Section one.
+In Attanney appointed by a court to defind a person indicted for any offense, is entitled to receive from the bounty Treneuny The following fus: For a case of murder, such fus as The Court may fix, For felony, such fees as The levert man fix.
+For misdememor, such for one the Court may fix.
+Inch exmpensatrion shall be paid by the County Toensurer out of any money's not in The Loreneury not otherwise appropriated upon the certificate of The group of The bount that such Attorneys has performed the services required and services have always been at the command of honest poverty and distress, and hundreds of struggling and unfortunate men in this State have been aided and their rights secured through his exertions."63